Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations

 \begin{lemma}[Specker 2.3] For any sets $a$ and $b$

 \end{lemma}

-{\em Proof}.
-Let $f: a \to b$ be a similarity.
+\begin{proof} Let $f: a \to b$ be a similarity.
 Define

 where $f``u$ is the image of $u$ under $f$, i.e., the range of the restriction of $f$ to $u$.
-Then $g:SSC(a) \to SSC(b)$.
+Then $g:\SSC(a) \to \SSC(b)$.
 The fact that the values of $g$ are separable subsets of $b$ follows from Lemma~\ref{lemma:separable_similarity}.
 We omit the proof that $g$ is one-to-one.
-To prove $g$ is onto, let $y \in SSC(b)$.
+To prove $g$ is onto, let $y \in \SSC(b)$.
 Then define

 The formula is stratified, giving $u$ and $v$ index 0 and $x$ and $y$ index 1.
 Hence $x$ can be defined.
-We omit the proof that $g(x) = y$. ($x$ can also be defined using the operations of domain and inverse relation, which in turn can be defined by stratified comprehension.)
-That completes the proof (sketch) of the lemma.
+We omit the proof that $g(x) = y$. ($x$ can also be defined using the operations of domain and inverse relation, which in turn can be defined by stratified comprehension.) \end{proof}

-\begin{lemma} If $a$ has decidable equality, then $USC(a) \subseteq SSC(a)$. \end{lemma}
+\begin{lemma} If $a$ has decidable equality, then $\USC(a) \subseteq \SSC(a)$. \end{lemma}